 - Example of reviewing pulsation results

 - Fatigue failures

 - Example of reviewing mechanical results

 - Mechanical aspects

 This course is self-paced and is not subject to specific dates.
-The course contains 7 modules with a total of 1:45 hours of content which can be performed at your own pace.
-A Personal Certificate will be provided to you if you finish the course within the first month after purchase.
-This incentive will motivate you to perform the course quickly thereby improving your learning curve.
+The course contains 4 modules with a total of 1.75 hours of content which can be performed at your own pace.
+A personal certificate will be provided to you if you finish the course within the first month after purchase.
+This incentive aims to motivate you to perform the course in a timely manner, thereby improving your learning curve.

 The majority of training material are videos.
 These are not available for download, but can be accessed directly with your account on the portal.
 Apart from quizzes the exercise files can be downloaded.
 These can include .pdf files with the exercise questions, software models or other file types.
 You receive 1-year unlimited access to the course.
 This allows you to watch content again if this is beneficial for your work projects.

 No, it is not possible to ask questions to the instructor.
 It is possible to submit comments and ideas for new topics and modules.